 They had four children, Catherine (Curtis) Solomon of Bonaire, Georgia, Larry Cosby (deceased), Gloria Ann

 Gilbert (deceased), Harvey Lee Cosby (deceased) and a Daughter-in Law, Patricia Cosby.
 Rebertha also had five stepchildren, Julia Cosby, Sam Cosby, Cathy Fields, Ray (Murtis) Cosby, and Pam Cosby.
 She leaves her memories to her five grand-children, Carlton Gilbert, Brandon Solomon, Santrell (Monique) Cosby, Quinterius Cosby, and Corey Solomon.
 She also leaves two great-grandchildren, Deion and Nova Cosby; sisters Beatrice (Gene) Carroll, Mary Helen Watkins (deceased), a brother Earnest Barrett, and a host of nieces, nephews, cousins, other relatives, and friends.

-To send flowers to Rebertha's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rebertha Cosby, please visit our floral store.